civicrm/civicrm-dev-docs/docs/hooks/hook_civicrm_navigationMenu.md

 ## Examples

-!!! note You probably want to use the civix implmentation rather than these examples (see above).
+*Consider using the civix implementation in place of these examples (see above).*

 ```php
 function _getMenuKeyMax($menuArray) {